Mastering Firecrawl Search Endpoint: Web Search and Data Extraction in One API Call

 Search categories for specialized content

-When youโre building developer tools, generic web results miss the mark.
+When you're building developer tools, generic web results miss the mark.
 You need code repositories, not blog posts.
+The categories parameter solves this by targeting specialized platforms directly.
+Three values are supported: github, research, and pdf.

 def display_results(results, result_type="web", title="Results"):